2005 Likud leadership election: Motion for early election

-In July 2005, Landau proposed that Likud hold an early leadership election, and began collecting signatures from members of the Central Committee to force a vote on the matter.
+In July 2005, Landau proposed that Likud hold an early leadership election and began collecting signatures from members of the Central Committee to force a vote on the matter.
 (Note: Signatures from 20% of Likud's central committee were required to trigger a vote) The petition reached the required number of signatures in August, but was challenged due to alleged forgeries.
-On 30 August 2005, Likud's internal court ruled that the party's Central Committee must convene to debate the motion on 25 September, and vote on it the following day.
+On 30 August 2005, Likud's internal court ruled that the party's Central Committee must convene to debate the motion on 25 September and vote on it the following day.

 Netanyahu supported Landau's motion for an early leadership election.
 The two candidates stated in a joint letter that the move was intended to prevent a lengthy struggle for the party's leadership.
-They also stated their belief that Sharon intended to leave Likud and form his own party, arguing an early leadership election would prevent him from defecting close to the date of the next election.
-Several Likud politicians, including ministers Limor Livnat and Silvan Shalom and central committee chairman Tzachi Hanegbi attempted to broker a compromise, in which Netanyahu, Landau and Sharon would agree on an election date, and Sharon would publicly commit to remain in Likud.
+They also stated their belief that Sharon intended to leave Likud and form his own party, arguing that an early leadership election would prevent him from defecting close to the date of the next election.
+Several Likud politicians, including ministers Limor Livnat and Silvan Shalom and central committee chairman Tzachi Hanegbi, attempted to broker a compromise in which Netanyahu, Landau, and Sharon would agree on an election date, and Sharon would publicly commit to remain in Likud.
 Ultimately, the motion was voted down by the central committee in a 52–48% margin.

 Formation of Kadima

 In November 2005, Sharon resigned from both the leadership of Likud and the office of Prime Minister and founded a new party, Kadima.
-He was joined by members of Likud and the Israeli Labor Party, including Shimon Peres, who was ousted as leader of the Labor party several weeks prior.
+He was joined by members of Likud and the Israeli Labor Party, including Shimon Peres, who was ousted as leader of the Labor Party several weeks prior.
 Following Sharon's resignation, Central Committee Chairman Tzachi Hanegbi became the party's interim leader, and President Moshe Katsav, at the behest of Sharon and Labor leader Amir Peretz, scheduled a new election for March 2006.
 On 24 November, Likud's Central Committee announced the first round of the leadership election would be held on 19 December, with a potential second round scheduled for 26 December.
 Netanyahu formally announced his intention to run that same day, Silvan Shalom joined the race on 29 November, and Moshe Feiglin did so on 30 November.
 Israel Katz and Shaul Mofaz also announced their intention to run.

 Hanegbi left Likud and joined Kadima on 7 December, and was provisionally replaced by a council of five Likud ministers led by Minister of Health Dan Naveh, and additionally including Education Minister Limor Livnat, as well as Members of the Knesset Gideon Sa'ar and Michael Eitan and Likud Director General Arik Brami.